How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 While starting from scratch can potentially bring you more profit in the long run, the stress and risk of failure can overwhelm any first-time entrepreneur.

-It’s also more difficult to compete with more established brands since people are inclined to buy from stores with familiar names.
+Competing with more established brands is also more difficult since people are inclined to buy from stores with familiar names.

 Fortunately, franchising is always an option.
-While you’re bound to a contract, and you have less control over some aspects of the business, you can look at it as a training ground where you can learn as much as you can before going solo in the future.
+While you’re bound to a contract and have less control over some aspects of the business, you can look at it as a training ground where you can learn as much as you can before going solo in the future.

-Franchise packages can cost anywhere between Php 96,000 to Php 550,000, inclusive of all the filters and other equipment.
+Franchise packages can cost anywhere between Php 96,000 to Php 550,000, including all the filters and other equipment.
 Franchisors also help their franchisees get their businesses off the ground by providing technical assistance, marketing support, and training programs for the staff and managers.

 Below is a list of the most popular water refilling station businesses in the Philippines that are open for franchising: